 You can easily use the GTMetrix waterfall tab to see which scripts can be delayed to reduce the initial load time, improving Largest Contentful Paint score.

 WP Rocket includes a list of Scripts that can be delayed by default, which reduces 50% of our work.

 Based on optimizing more sites in the coming days, I can expand the article with more ideas if time permits.

 9. Use NitroPack to improve Largest Contentful Paint

-NitroPack is our new favorite optimization method, suitable for non-technical folks and whoever needed a quick fix.
+NitroPack is our new favorite optimization service, suitable for non-technical folks and whoever needed a quick fix.